egmontmika/egmontmika.com/content/blog/adding-value-to-your-life.md

 Life's value is not defined by the highlights.

-Sunday worship services may leave the impression that living the Christian life is a series of meetings.
+Sunday worship services may leave the impression that living the Christian life is a series of elegant meetings.
 Jumping from celebration to celebration.
 Like a butterfly, from flower to flower.
 Looking for the next sensation.
-The next spiritual experience.
+For the next spiritual experience.

 Nothing could be more wrong than that.

 Rather, it’s the other way around.
-The valuable life as a disciple of Jesus is the life you live in between the highlights.
-It’s your daily walk with Jesus.
+Your valuable life is the life you live in between the highlights.
+It’s your daily walk.
 Every day, every hour, every minute.
 Seven days a week, twentyfour hours a day.

 No part of your life is too low, not to be valuable.
-There is nothing to hide, nothing to be ashamed of, nothing unworthy; everything is under His Lordship.
-And under His grace.
+There is nothing to hide, nothing to be ashamed of, nothing unworthy.
 Everything is valuable.

-In the Kingdom, there are no shadows.
+In the Kingdom of God, there are no shadows.
 Everything is in the light.
 Also those times when you feel sweaty and dirty from work.
 Exhausted, and maybe discouraged.
+And everything seems dark.
 Every minute is valuable.

 YOU are valuable.